Ongole mandal

 Ongole mandal is one of the 56 mandals in Prakasam district of the state of Andhra Pradesh, India.
 It is administered under Ongole revenue division and its headquarters are located at Ongole.
 The mandal is bounded by Naguluppalapadu, Maddipadu, Santhanuthlapadu, and Kothapatnam Tangutur mandals.
 The mandals lies on the shore of Bay of Bengal.

 History

-Ongole was once part of great historical regions of the world Kamma Rashtra.
+Ongole Mandal was formed in the year 1956.